jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-source.md

 # Library Source

-Library Sources are a reference to a location where one or more libraries can be loaded.
+A Library Source is a reference to a location where one or more libraries can be fetched.

 ## Library Source Structure